-Multivitamins can be safe and effective in treating these nutrient deficiencies.
+As a healthcare professional, I can affirm that multivitamins can be a safe and effective solution for addressing these nutrient deficiencies.

 What Should Multivitamins Contain?